 f.
 If two or more Applicants within the same priority category apply for Medicinal Cannabis Retailer or Cannabis Retailer permits within 600 feet of each other, the Office of Cannabis shall process the first-received set of application materials (including, but not limited to, referring those materials to the Department of Building Inspection and the Planning Department) first, and shall hold any later-received application materials in abeyance, to ensure consistency with Section 202.2(a)(5) of the Planning Code.
 Any application materials held in abeyance pursuant to this rule shall not lose their place in line under the criteria set forth in this rule.
 In the event that the Applicant who submitted an earlier-received set of application materials becomes unable to proceed with their permit application for any reason (including, but not limited to, an adverse determination by the Department of Building Inspection or the Planning Department), the Office of Cannabis shall proceed the next-received set of application materials according to that set of applicant materials’ place in line under the criteria set forth in this rule.

-8. Within the “Equity Applicant” priority category, after an Applicant has submitted all application materials requested by the Office of Cannabis, the Office of Cannabis in its discretion, may allow the Applicant to have an opportunity to apply for approval of a new location while maintaining their place in line under the criteria set forth in this rule, provided there are no material changes in the application other than the location, and the new location proposed is not within 600 ft. of an existing Medical Cannabis Retailer or a Cannabis Retailer Applicant with a pending application.
+8. Within the “Equity Applicant” priority category, after an Applicant has submitted all application materials requested by the Office of Cannabis, the Office of Cannabis in its discretion, may allow the Applicant to have one opportunity to apply for approval of a new location while maintaining their place in line under the criteria set forth in this rule, provided there are no material changes in the application other than the location, and the new location proposed is not within 600 ft. of an existing Medical Cannabis Retailer or a Cannabis Retailer Applicant with a pending application.
 A request for approval of a new location will not be approved unless the Applicant demonstrates that the original location is no longer viable due to circumstances out of the Applicant’s control.

 In addition to submitting by email, written comments may be submitted by U.S. mail or in person to: